Sonna/remote-url_qrcode-signin/README.md

 * Ruby version

+    2.4.0

 * System dependencies

+    Redis (in Production)

 * Configuration

 * Database creation

+_This example application is using SQLite3, so run:_

+    rails db:create

 * Database initialization

+_This example application is using SQLite3, so run:_

+     rails db:migrate db:seed

 * How to run the test suite